Frequently Asked Questions

 How much does it cost to adopt?

-All fees received from adoptions are used to assist other retiring Thoroughbreds in Tampa.
+All fees received from adoptions are used to assist other retiring Thoroughbreds in the program.

 How much does it cost for transportation?

-All adopters are responsible for cost and arrangement of transportation for their adopted horse.
+All adopters are responsible for the cost and arrangement of transportation for their adopted horse.

 Can I find a child safe horse through TROT?

-These horses are not recommended for children or novices.
+These horses are not recommended for children, novices or first time horse owners.
 They are fresh off the track with little or no pleasure riding experience.
 Even after a period of transitional training, most of these horses will not be suitable for children or inexperienced riders.
+Beginner to intermediate riders must be working with a trainer in order to adopt a TROT horse.

 What is the timeline for adopting a horse?

-If you are interested in adopting a listed horse, you must fill out an adoption application.
+If you are interested in adopting a listed horse, you must complete and submit an adoption application.
 Once your application has been reviewed, a TROT representative will visit your farm or boarding stable to ensure proper facilities for a retiring racehorse.
-Once you are approved, then you are eligible for adoption.
-An adoption contract will be required for every horse.
+Once you are approved, you are eligible for adoption and can schedule an appointment to visit our facility.

-Please see Adoption & Fostering for more information.
+Please see the Adoption & Fostering page for details on the adoption process.

 Are there any specific requirements for adopting a horse?

-Yes.
-All adopters are required to sign a 3-year contract.
-The first year requires adopters to send quarterly updates and photos; annual updates are to follow.
+All adopters are required to sign a one-year Adoption Agreement and Conditional Bill of Sale.
+Written updates and photos are required at 3, 6 and 12 months.
 Adopters are also required to allow random visits and photographs by TROT representatives.
 Please note that if the horse is found to be either in poor condition or living in a squalid environment, TROT retains the right to repossess the horse without notice.

-Please see Adoption & Fostering for more information.
+Please see the Adoption & Fostering page for details on the adoption process.

 How can I foster a horse?